Showing posts with label IIIC. Show all posts

 Tech Note

 I took these photographs on Kodak Ektar 100 film with my Leica IIIC camera and a 5cm ƒ/2.0 Leitz Summitar lens.
 This is a 7-element coated lens designed before WWII.
 This lens is a rare one with no haze or scratches in the coating.
-The camera and lens have been to four continents and served the family for 75 years.
+The camera and lens have been to four five continents and served the family for 75 years.
 How many other consumer goods can claim such a service life?
 I measured light with a Sekonic L318 light meter.

 Leica IIIC and 5cm Summitar lens in extended position.